 Very similar process as deploying a distributed virtual switch, only that it needs a VLAN or VXLAN mode defined.
 If running VXLAN encapsulation, a multicast address is required along with a multicast pool, as well as a firewall mode.
 All the rest of the configuration is the same as far as adding vCenter credentials and specifying the Data Center name and IP address.
 After doing the process a few times without any success, and AVE not getting pushed to vCenter, I enabled infra-vlan on the AEP towards the host, which is a requirement when running VXLAN, and there it goes.

-The offical ACI troubleshooting e-book has screenshots based on earlier versions but is still relevant as the policy model did not change.
+The official ACI troubleshooting e-book has screenshots based on earlier versions but is still relevant as the policy model did not change.
 For most updated troubleshooting tools or tips, the BRKACI-2102 ACI Troubleshooting session from Cisco Live is recommended.